 For reference sake, the highest prescription dosage of Oxycontin is for 160 mg. pills, though these are rarely found.
 But even at this dosage, it would take 175 tablets to make 28 grams.

-You can read more about Las Vegas trafficking laws in our article on the subject: Nevada crime of trafficking drugs / controlled substances.
+You can read more about Las Vegas trafficking laws in our articles on the subject: Nevada crime of trafficking schedule II drugs / controlled substances (NRS 453.3395) and Nevada crime of trafficking drugs / controlled substances (NRS 453.3385).

 Arrested for OxyContin or Vicodin in Las Vegas?
 Call us ...